-Chinese Olympic gymnast Shang Chunsong broke down in tears after missing out on a bronze medal by less than a point.
+Chinese Olympic gymnast Shang Chunsong broke down in tears after missing out on a bronze medal

 The young gymnast who has faced numerous hardships to make it to the Rio Olympics suffered a devastating 0.633 point loss during the women’s individual all-around.
 Shang, 20, finished fourth with 58.032 as her Russian competitor, Aliya Mustafina, earned the bronze medal with a 58.665 score.